 However, inside, you will find no such modesty.
 You will find everyone almost completely nude, with the exception of a tiny disposable paper thong.

 It’s important to know before you go that you will need to leave your inhibitions at the door.
-It’s not a time for modesty—just jump right in and go with it and you’re in for an interesting and soothing experience.
+It’s not a time for modesty—just jump right in and go with it, and you’re in for an interesting and soothing experience.

 And the same goes for the massage even if you don’t do the steam room first.
-You will generally be provided with a tiny disposable thong and that is it.
+You will generally be provided with a tiny disposable thong, and that is it.
 Your massage will be done completely nude with no sheet covering you.

 Traditional Moroccan Hammam

-There are still traditional Moroccan hammams where you will find the traditional set-up with the multiple rooms with different temperatures.
+There are still traditional Moroccan hammams where you will find the traditional set-up with multiple rooms with different temperatures.

-When you enter, you get a bucket, a mat to lay on, some black soap, an exfoliating glove (or you can bring your own).
+When you enter, you get a bucket, a mat to lay on, some black soap, and an exfoliating glove (or you can bring your own).
 You have the option to pay someone to scrub and bathe you or you can do it yourself.

-Many hotels and spas offer a rendition of this experience, and it depends where you go what you will find.
+Many hotels and spas offer a rendition of this experience, and it depends on where you go and what you will find.
 For example, in a hotel we stayed at in Fes, when we were checking in they showed us their hammam.
 It was a large steam room with benches.